archived chinoiserie wallpaper fragment from brighton pavilion

 Diane Hill painting colourful chinoiserie birds and leaves onto silk paper

-Diane Hill hand painting onto chinoiserie designs onto silk paper for Harlequin, available here!
+Hand painting chinoiserie designs onto silk paper for Harlequin, available here!

 I painted every stroke of Florence on to silk, which was then translated ready for wallpaper production.